 When: The street stores in Bali open early in the morning and close between 6 PM to 10 PM in the evening.

 Being quite popular for its markets and local handicrafts, shopping in Bali Kuta offers you an amazing chance to buy from a wide range of souvenir options to take home for your friends or family.
-Out of the many best things to shop in Bali, a few of them to take are the Gemala Bali Silver for women, Kopi Luwak for coffee lovers, wooden carved penis for those who love quirky gifts, sarongs, and Bali batiks for people who admire fashion and culture.
+Out of the many best things to shop in Bali, a few of them to take are the Gemala Bali Silver for women, Kopi Luwak for coffee lovers, quirky gifts, sarongs, and Bali batiks for people who admire fashion and culture.

 Ideal For: Friends and family, or yourselves to preserve memories of your trip.

-Where: You can either visit the Ubud market or the Krisna Oleh Oleh Souvenir Store in Kuta to shop for a good variety of mementos.
+Where: You can either visit the Ubud market, the Krisna Oleh Oleh Souvenir Store in Kuta, or the markets in Tuban to shop for a good variety of mementos.

 When: The Krisna Oleh Oleh store remains open from 8 AM to 10 PM every day.